Darren Barnet: Career

-In 2021, Barnet starred alongside an ensemble cast in the horror comedy film Untitled Horror Movie.
+In 2021, Barnet was part of an ensemble cast in the horror comedy film Untitled Horror Movie.
 The film was released on Prime Video, iTunes, and Vudu; and was positively received by critics and audiences, with praise for the cast's performances.
 In July 2021, he reprised his role as Paxton Hall-Yoshida in the second season of Netflix's Never Have I Ever.
-The season and Barnet's performance were well received.
-In November 2021, Barnet starred in the Netflix Christmas romantic comedy film Love Hard, alongside Nina Dobrev and Jimmy O. Yang.
+In November 2021, Barnet starred in the Netflix Christmas romantic comedy film Love Hard.

 In April 2022, Barnet became the first male brand ambassador for Victoria's Secret PINK, and the brand's "Gender Free" collection.
-Later that month, he starred in the voice role of the protagonist Yuichi Usagi in Netflix's CGI-animated action-comedy series Samurai Rabbit: The Usagi Chronicles.
+Later that month, he starred in the voice role of the protagonist Yuichi Usagi in Netflix's animated action-comedy series Samurai Rabbit: The Usagi Chronicles.

-Barnet returned for the third season of Never Have I Ever; principal photography began towards the end of November 2021 and wrapped up in late February 2022.
-It premiered on August 12, 2022, on Netflix.
+Barnet returned for the third and fourth seasons of Never Have I Ever.

-Upcoming work

-Barnet is set to star alongside Timothy V. Murphy, Bailey Noble, Zac Weinstein, and Yasmin Wijnaldum and serve as a producer on Michael Leo DeAngelo's upcoming psychological thriller drama film Apophenia, which is expected to release sometime later in 2022.
-Barnet has also signed on to voice a series regular in Netflix's upcoming action-adventure anime series Blue Eye Samurai, which will also star Maya Erskine, George Takei, Masi Oka, Randall Park, Cary-Hiroyuki Tagawa, and Brenda Song in voice roles.

-Barnet has been confirmed to star in season 4 of Never Have I Ever.
+Barnet starred and served as a producer on Michael Leo DeAngelo's psychological thriller drama film Apophenia.

+Barnet voiced Taigen in Netflix's action-adventure anime series Blue Eye Samurai.
+He voiced the lead character Jak in Ascendant Studios' Immortals of Aveum video game, released in August 2023.

+Barnet portrayed Matty Davis in the sports film Gran Turismo, based on the true story of Jann Mardenborough.

+His most recent release was the 2023 romantic comedy film, Anyone But You starring Sydney Sweeney and Glen Powell.
+The movie received generally favorable reviews.